Alex-Ballew/X16-Assembler/README.md

 ### Output file and explanation:

 The file produced by the example has a series of 16-bit words stored in Big Endian format.
 The first word is 0x3000, the location to load the program.
 It is always that value, since our assembler only produces users programs.
-Then there are 5 instructions for (add, ..., halt) followed by two 16-bit data values of 42 and 10 respectively.
+Then there are 5 instructions for (add, ..., halt) followed by two 16-bit data values of 42 and 10 respectively (bit values are formatted for readability).

 <pre>
+0011 0000 0000 0000
 0001 0010 0010 1010
 0010 0000 0000 0101
 1111 0000 0010 0001